pingcap/docs-cn/ticdc/ticdc-faq.md

     * Increase the `replica.fetch.max.bytes` value in `server.properties` to `1073741824` (1 GB).
     * Increase the `fetch.message.max.bytes` value in `consumer.properties` to make it larger than the `message.max.bytes` value.

-## When TiCDC replicates data to Kafka, does it write all the changes in a transaction into one message?
-If not, on what basis does it divide the changes?

-No. According to the different distribution strategies configured, TiCDC divides the changes on different bases, including `default`, `row id`, `table`, and `ts`.

-For more information, refer to [Replication task configuration file](/ticdc/manage-ticdc.md#task-configuration-file).

 ## When TiCDC replicates data to Kafka, can I control the maximum size of a single message in TiDB?

+When `protocol` is set to `avro` or `canal-json`, messages are sent per row change.
+A single Kafka message contains only one row change and is generally no larger than Kafka's limit.
+Therefore, there is no need to limit the size of a single message.
+If the size of a single Kafka message does exceed Kakfa's limit, refer to [Why does the latency from TiCDC to Kafka become higher and higher?](/ticdc/ticdc-faq.md#why-does-the-latency-from-ticdc-to-kafka-become-higher-and-higher).

-Yes.
-You can set the `max-message-bytes` parameter to control the maximum size of data sent to the Kafka broker each time (optional, `10MB` by default).
-You can also set `max-batch-size` to specify the maximum number of change records in each Kafka message.
-Currently, the setting only takes effect when Kafka's `protocol` is `open-protocol` (optional, `16` by default).
+When `protocol` is set to `open-protocol`, messages are sent in batches.
+Therefore, one Kafka message might be excessively large.
+To avoid this situation, you can configure the `max-message-bytes` parameter to control the maximum size of data sent to the Kafka broker each time (optional, `10MB` by default).
+You can also configure the `max-batch-size` parameter (optional, `16` by default) to specify the maximum number of change records in each Kafka message.

+## If I modify a row multiple times in a transaction, will TiCDC output multiple row change events?

+No. When you modify the same row in one transaction multiple times, TiDB only sends the latest modification to TiKV.
+Therefore, TiCDC can only obtain the result of the latest modification.

 ## When TiCDC replicates data to Kafka, does a message contain multiple types of data changes?